uccser/cs-field-guide/text/en/chapters/introduction.md

 Try using the following two calculators to make a simple calculation.
 They both have the same functionality (they can do the same calculations), but which is nicer to use?
 Why?

 (This book has many interactives like this.
 If the first calculator doesn't work properly, you may need to use a more recent browser.
 The interactive material in this book works in most recent browsers; Google Chrome is a particularly safe bet.)

-{comment}
-Insert calculator interactive here
-{comment end}
+{button link="http://csfieldguide.org.nz/releases/1.9.9/_static/widgets/ui-calculator-v2.html?plain=true" text="Try calculator A"}

+{button link="http://csfieldguide.org.nz/releases/1.9.9/_static/widgets/ui-calculator-v2.html" text="Try calculator B"}

 The second calculator above is slower, and that can be frustrating.
 But it has a fancier interface --- buttons expand when you point to them to highlight what you're doing.